agathis-project/salix-arctica/README.md

   electrical and mechanical conditions, wide temperature and humidity range and corrosive mediums.

-- We are building here a system that easily adapts to such conditions, provides scalability and modularity in field conditions and is OPEN SOURCE.
+- We are building a system that easily adapts to harsh environmental conditions, provides scalability and modularity in field conditions and IS OPEN SOURCE and wide open or optiamal custom solutions.

-- First module of this gateway is the root module, as covered by this document.
+- First module of this gateway is this root module, as covered by herein.

 ### Compatibility

-There is no compatibility concern on root design; the burden of compatibility is with all other modules designs.

 At the time of editing this document:
 - A standard/specification for the trunk electrical interface is in the works.